matthieu-bt/business-guide/source/quickstart/signature.rst

 ..
 NOTE::
-   If any of these customization options are not visible in your account, your current price plan might not support it.
-Please contact our support team for assistance at info@skribble.com.
+   If any of these customisation options are not visible in your account, your current price plan might not support it.
+Please contact our support team for assistance: support@skribble.com